AzureAiDevs/hub/website/blog/2023-aia/2023-04-13-inside-onnx-excel/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday was all about building cross-platform intelligent apps with .NET MAUI and ONNX.
 Today is for people looking to extend Excel with BERT-JS and the ONNX Runtime.
-Wait, was "Excel, BERT-JS, and ONNX" used in the same sentence😄?
-Yup, they were, so follow along to learn more.
+Wait, was "Excel, BERT-JS, and ONNX" used in the same sentence?😄 Yup, they were, so follow along to learn more.

 ## 🎯 What we'll cover